ThePerfectComputer/FastWaveBackend/README.md

 You can run all the tests with ``cargo test``

 # TODO
- - [ ] support multiple root scopes
  - [ ] support parsing dates with commas
  - [ ] Fix warning especially usage and restriction warnings once I'm able to successfully parse all sample VCDs.
+ - [ ] Should be able to load waveform whilst viewing it live.
+       - could be quite challenging to implement for various reasons

  - [ ] Consolidate error messages and add cursors throughout.
  - [ ] Consider what to do with don't care values